12 AutoML using metamorph pipelines

 :fractionFeaturesInSplit 0.5}}],

-:tribuo-trainer-name trainer}
+:tribuo-trainer-name random-forest}

 The key observation is here, that the metamorph pipelines allow to not only grid-search over the model hyper-parameters, but as well over arbitrary pipeline variations, like which features to include.
 Both get handled in the same way.